lhvu2/pplive_crawler/README.md

 feeds for channels other than the subscribed one (by the PPLive protocol).

-Understanding how a large deployed system like PPLive manages such a big network is essential for developing largescale IPTV applications in the future.
-There are several measurement studies about PPLive characteristics [15][18].
-In these papers, authors focused on evaluating PPLive performance such as channel population, user arrivals and departures, user geographic distribution.
-They also evaluated video trafc, video TCP connections, and user-perceived quality.
-These studies concentrated on measurement rather than relationship between channel characteristics, user behavior, and overlay characteristics.
-Nevertheless, there is no research on how channel properties and user preference inuence the system overlay.
-Our study attempts to fill this gap

-PPLive is a free IPTV application which divides video streams into chunks and distributes them via overlays of cooperative peers.
-The PPLive system consists of multiple overlays, with one overlay per channel.
+PPLive divides video
+streams into chunks and distributes them via overlays of cooperative peers.
 Each channel streams either live content or a repeating prexed program, and the feed from the channel originates from a server.
 A user can join at most one channel.
 When she does so, her client machine is not only as a consumer of feeds from that channel, but may also be chosen by the protocol to act as a relay for feeds from other channels.
-By default, each PPLive client has a pair of T CP and UDP ports to communicate with PPLive servers and partners.
-A number of other T CP ports can be used by the client to exchange video chunks during its sessions.
+By default, each PPLive client has a pair of TCP and UDP ports to communicate with PPLive servers and partners.
+A number of other TCP ports can be used by the client to exchange video chunks during its sessions.

-The first challenge is that in PPLive, it is very difcult to distinguish between the notion of user and client machine.
+We face several challenges studying PPLive network since it is very difcult to distinguish between the notion of user and client machine when studying PPLive overlay networks.
-There are two main reasons for this: (1) PPLive users are free to join, leave, and switch channels by accessing the PPLive web interface or PPLive Net TV.
-(2) Due to NAT boxes and rewalls, a user's client machine may change its IP or UDP port number or both.
-(3) The proprietary PPLive system is rumored to use the idea of inter-overlay optimizations [19];
+There are reasons for this: (1) PPLive users are free to join, leave, and switch channels by accessing the PPLive web interface or PPLive Net TV.
+(2) Due to NAT boxes and firewalls, a user's client machine may change its IP or UDP port number or both.
+(3) The proprietary PPLive system is rumored to use the idea of inter-overlay optimizations;
 as a result, a client machine may appear as a participant in multiple overlays, including ones that the user is not subscribed to.

-Results obtained from our experiments indicate that PPLive overlay characteristics differ from those of p2p le sharing.
-Our major ndings are that: (1) Unlike p2p le sharing users, PPLive peers are impatient, (2) Channel Size variations are larger than in p2p le sharing networks, (3) Average degree of a peer in the overlay (i.e., its out-degree) is independent of channel size, (4) Smaller PPLive overlays are similar to random graphs in structure, (5) The availability correlation between PPLive peer pairs is bimodal, i.e., some pairs have highly correlated availability, while others have no correlation.
-All the above conclusions, except (3), are markedly different from the well-known characteristics of p2p le sharing systems [6][4][5]

-Studying PPLive is challenging because (a) of its size and dynamism of viewing content and user population, and (b) it is a proprietary protocol with few publicly known design decisions.
+Moreover, studying PPLive is challenging because (a) of its size and dynamism of viewing content and user population, and (b) it is a proprietary protocol with few publicly known design decisions.
 As a result, our study follows two principles: I.
 Careful design and thorough validation of our crawler; II.
 Careful denition of measured metrics in order to derive unbiased results and draw correct conclusions.
-These are explained in more detailed in Sections II and III.
-Our hypotheses are validated by extensive experiments with data crawled during a period of 4 months, stretching from April 2006 until the end of July 2006.

-# PPLive Crawler
+# PPLive Crawler Design Principles

 1) PPLive Protocols: Although PPLive is not open-source, a little of its internal design decisions are known.
 Each PPLive